 , Deadpan Snarker

 .
 He belongs to the Red Wizards.
 In BG1, he's out simply to kill Dynaheir (the witch Minsc must protect) for unknown reasons, so having Minsc, Edwin, and Dynaheir in a group causes problems.
 Canonically he fails to kill her, but in BG2 if you have both Minsc and Edwin in a group he'll taunt Minsc about her death until Minsc finally tries to kill him.

-- Always a Bigger Fish - One of Edwin's idle chatter comments is how he's stronger than Elminster — who, for the uninitiated, is basically the most powerful wizard in all of the Forgotten Realms.
+- Always a Bigger Fish: One of Edwin's idle chatter comments is how he's stronger than Elminster — who, for the uninitiated, is basically the most powerful wizard in all of the Forgotten Realms.
 If he survives until the end of Throne of Bhaal, it's revealed he was actually stupid enough to try and live up to this boast.
 Elminster transformed Edwin back into "Edwina", and is implied to strip him of his magical powers for good measure.
-Edwin spends the rest of his life as a "bitter, lonely" woman working in a tavern somewhere.
+Edwin spends the rest of his life as a "bitter, bitter" woman working in a Waterdeep tavern.

 - To recruit both in BG1, you have to complete Minsc's quest WITHOUT talking to Edwin until you recruit Dynaheir into the party.
 Then talk to Edwin, and he'll offer to join your party "to keep an eye on the witch".
 The method itself is pretty simple; it's just hard to figure out without reading a walkthrough.